-0 Chairman and Chief Executive Officer 🛫 President Role Defines the strategic vision of the Corporation.
+Chairman and Chief Executive Officer President Role Defines the strategic vision of the Corporation.
 Assists the Board in formulating company objectives and developing means for their attainment.
 Administers and directs the day- to-day business affairs of the Corporation.
-Accountabilities Accountable for aligning the policies, objectives, and goals of the Company to its vision.
+Accountable for aligning the problem objectives, and goals of the Comits vision.
 Accountable for the overall operations, and current profitability.
 Deliverables Company vision; sound and aligned policies, objectives, and goals.
 Projects, plans, programs, and operating budgets for approval by the Board.